tensorflow/community/rfcs/20190501-tf-tensor-cord.md

 **NOTE** The statement below requires an upcoming PR that allows inlining small values inside a `Variant` object.

-TL;DR: Creating a TensorCord view of full strings of a DT_STRING tensor is 1-1.25x more expensive than a direct copy of DT_STRING unless the string lengths are approximately 128 bytes each.
+TL;DR: Creating a TensorCord view of full strings of a `DT_STRING` tensor is 1-1.25x more expensive than a direct copy of `DT_STRING` unless the string lengths are approximately 128 bytes each.
 Once string lengths on average are >128 bytes, the TensorCord approach is more performant.

-We are able to match or exceed DT_STRING performance by using a specialized implementation of TensorCord and modifications to the `Variant` class:
+We are able to match or exceed `DT_STRING` performance by using a specialized implementation of TensorCord and modifications to the `Variant` class:

 * TensorCord performs optional inlining and selective referencing of backing Tensors (usually for strings < 32 bytes in size).
-This requires a specialized constructor that knows about tensorflow::Tensor objects.
+This requires a specialized constructor that knows about `Tensor` objects.

 * The Variant object is modified to inline its underlying data if the stored value is <= 48 bytes in size (leaving 16 bytes for alignment + additional stored Variant data).
 This reduces the amount of overhead and indirection in storing small values like TensorCord inside Variant and greatly reduces the cost of DT_VARIANT tensor destruction.
-It keeps the Variant object <= 64 bytes, which is the per-element aligned size inside tensorflow::Tensor buffers.
+It keeps the Variant object <= 64 bytes, which is the per-element aligned size inside `Tensor` buffers.

 ## Questions and Discussion Topics